Jaimecclin/literate-lamp/README.md

 ## What can mock module offer to you?

 It's a very useful tool that to cooperate with the unittest module.
 Assumed that you knew how to write unit tests.
 We write unit tests for each module to make sure they work perfectly.
-But sometimes some modules reply on others.
+But sometimes some modules rely on others.
 We don't want to get over the scope of the module we want to test.
 Or it's difficult to trigger the special case to complete out tests. __Mock__ can help you a lot.
+[Download this code.](https://github.com/Jaimecclin/literate-lamp)

 ## Starting from the unit tests